 Field Description Browse By Selects the display filter (Workspace, Manager, Programmer) for the Tasks list below.
 Task # Displays the Task number assigned to each Task by the system.
 Status Displays each Task's status: Work-In-Process (W) or Completed (C).
 Summary A fill-in for the Task's description.
 Manager A fill-in for the ID of the manager assigning the Task.
 Programmer A fill-in for the ID of the programmer responsible for the Task.
 User Ref A fill-in for your own use.
 This field is indexed, but unused by Roundtable.
 You can build your own reports to get information from the repository quickly using your own key values.
 Workspace Displays the Workspace ID code.
 Entered Displays the date the Task was created.
 Completed Displays the date the Task was completed.
 Compl.
 By Displays the ID of the person who completed the Task.
 Share Status A radio button set that allows you to choose the Share Status for the Task.
-See Section 5.3.2, "Share Status" [5-4] below for an explanation of

-Field Description this field.
+Field Description See Section 5.3.2, "Share Status" [5-4] below for an explanation of this field.
 Directory A fill-in for the full path to a Task directory.
 See Section 5.3.3, "Task Directory" [5-5] for an explanation of this field.
 Description tab Notes on why selected Task was created.
 Versions tab Object versions created in the Task.
 History tab Workspace history events associated with the Task.
 History events are associated with a Task when a version created under the Task is checked-in to the repository, and - if the Workspace is configured to require a Task for Assign and Delete actions - when an object version is assigned to or deleted from the Workspace.
 Actions performed with Roundtable versions prior to 10.1C will not have Task-associated history events.
+Labs tab Objects added to the Lab under the selected Task.
+See Section 5.5, "Task Labs" [5-15] for an explanation of Task Labs.